 Distance learning students and instructors are entitled to library services and resources equivalent to those offered on campus.

-Services for Distance Instructors include reference assistance and library instruction, embedding a librarian into your Moodle course, adding library resources to your Moodle course, and requesting a subject or course-specific research guide.
+Services for Distance Instructors include reference assistance and library instruction, embedding a librarian into a Moodle course, adding library resources to a Moodle course, and requesting a subject or course-specific research guide.

 A variety of instructional formats are available including general and specialized library instruction sessions, research appointments for students and faculty, embedded information resources for faculty, self-paced instruction modules, and English 305, a one-credit-hour course covering basic and advance library research techniques.

 Visit our Instructional Services section for more information.
-To schedule an instructional session or research appointment, use the Instructional Request Form, or contact Jennifer Hamilton, Head of Instruction, at (337) 482-1160 or firstname.lastname@example.org.
+To schedule an instructional session or research appointment, use the Instructional Request Form, or contact Jennifer Hamilton, Assistant Professor and Head of Instruction, at (337) 482-1160 or firstname.lastname@example.org.

-The Reference & Research Services Department is here to help you use the Library’s print and electronic resources to find the information you need.
-Librarians can advise you about research options in person at the Reference Desk, by telephone, and via email, text messaging, instant messaging, and Skype.
+The Reference & Research Services Department is here to help patrons use the library’s print and electronic resources to find the information needed.
+Librarians can advise about research options in person at the Reference Desk, by telephone, and via email, text, chat and Skype.

-Visit our User Engagement section for more information or contact Tiffany Ellis, Head of User Engagement and Instruction Librarian, at email@example.com or (337) 482-5123.
-New events are added frequently.
+Visit our User Engagement section for more information or contact Tiffany Ellis, Instructor and Head of User Engagement and Instruction Librarian, at email@example.com or (337) 482-5123.
+The library adds new events frequently.